plone/training/docs/mastering-plone/registry.md

 ]
 ```

-If the name "Lightning-Talk" needs to be updated to 'Short talks', the talks categorized as lightning talks will still display correctly.
+If the name `Lightning-Talk` needs to be updated to `Short talks`, the talks categorized as lightning talks will still display correctly.
-This is because the value stored in the talks is the token "lightning-talk," which remains unchanged.
+This is because the value stored in the talks is the token `lightning-talk`, which remains unchanged.

 A new field `JSONField` has been introduced.
 This field is used to store JSON data for the content.